HeartBlin/Dawn/README.md

 - [NotAShelf](https://github.com/NotAShelf/nyx) _<sub>archive</sub>_

 ## License
-This project is licensed under the MIT License.
+This project uses the Unlicense.
 See the [LICENSE](LICENSE) file for details.